pez-globo/pufferfish-software/deploy/README.md

 > - Select FAT32 as the storage format
 > - Enter **LOGS** in the name section to set the Label for the device

-All the components required for the production environment can be setup by running `deploy.sh` on a terminal.
+All the components required services can be setup by running `deploy.sh` on a terminal.

 ```sh
 $ ./deploy.sh